vegaprotocol/specs/user-interface/7003-MORD-manage_orders.md

 - **must** see [status](https://docs.vega.xyz/docs/mainnet/graphql/enums/order-status) of the order
   - `Active​`
-    - how much of the order is filled / remains unfilled
+    - How much of the order is filled / remains unfilled
-    - how close the mark price is to my order
+    - How close the mark price is to my order
-    - if this order is filled at the limit price what would my what effect would it have on realized PnL
+    - If this order is filled at the limit price what would my what effect would it have on realized PnL
     - I may want to amend or cancel this order
   - `Expired​`
     - When did it expire